zerok/zerokspot.com/posts/2015/2015.12.31-new-string-formatting-in-python/index.md

         return str(self)
 ```

-This allows you format dates directly within the "parent" string format so that
+This allows you to format dates directly within the "parent" string format so
-you no longer have to first convert your date into a string and then pass that
+that you no longer have to first convert your date into a string and then pass
-into the string formatter:
+that into the string formatter:

 ```
 import datetime